Skip to Main Content

 Bibliographic Referencing Software

-Another subscription is to an online and collaborative LaTeX editor, Overleaf, in which you can easily integrate your BibTeX files into documents.
+MQ also has a subscription to the LaTeX editor Overleaf, which you can easily integrate your BibTeX files into documents.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 This guide provides information about these applications and other free software that has similar functionality.